botswana-harvard/edc-quota/README.md

 `Model.objects.quota_reached` (property):

-Returns True if the target has been met or the quota id expired.
+Returns True if the target has been met or the quota is expired.

 `Model.objects.quota_expired` (property):

-Returns True if the quota id expired.
+Returns True if the quota is expired.

 Using with the Controller